-Strong geographic diversification is offset by the lack of business diversification
+Strong geographical diversification is offset by the lack of business diversification

-Our assessment of SCF's strong geographic diversification in its balance sheet and income sources is reflected in a one-notch positive qualitative adjustment in the Business Diversification score.
+Our assessment of the strong geographical diversification in SCF's balance sheet and income sources is reflected in a one-notch positive qualitative adjustment in the Business Diversification score.
 However, this adjustment is offset because we also adjust SCF's BCA one notch down for the lack of business diversification because the bank is mainly involved in consumer finance.
 These adjustments overall result in an unchanged BCA of baa2.